sider/sider-docs/docs/tools/java/javasee.md

 ## Getting Started

-To start using JavaSee, enable it in [Repository Settings](../../getting-started/repository-settings.md) and put a configuration file `javasee.yml` in the repository.
+To start using JavaSee, enable it in your [repository settings](../../getting-started/repository-settings.md) and put a configuration file `javasee.yml` in the repository.

 ## Configuration